-NOTICE IS HEREBY GIVEN that the State of California ("State") has not filed with the Municipal Securities Rulemaking Board ("MSRB") a complete Annual Report with respect to the above-named Bonds as required by Section 3 of the Continuing Disclosure Agreement ("Agreement"), dated November 24, 2015, by and between the Department of General Services and the Treasurer of the State of California, as trustee.
-The State is required by such Agreement to file an Annual Report no later than April 1 of each year and include in such Annual Report audited financial statements if available.
+NOTICE IS HEREBY GIVEN that the State Public Works Board of the State of California (the "Board") has not filed with the Municipal Securities Rulemaking Board ("MSRB") a complete Annual Report with respect to each issue of the Bonds as required by the Continuing Disclosure Agreements ("Disclosure Agreements") identified on the attached Exhibit 1.
+The Board is required by such Disclosure Agreements to file an Annual Report no later than April 1 of each year and include in such Annual Report audited financial statements if available.
 If audited financial statements are not available at the time the Annual Report is required to be filed, the Annual Report shall include unaudited financial statements.

-At the time of this filing, the State Controller expects the State's Annual Comprehensive Financial Report for the Fiscal Year Ended June 30, 2020 (the "2020 Annual Comprehensive Financial Report") to be released after June 30, 2021, and unaudited financial statements of the State for the fiscal year ended June 30, 2020 ("2020 unaudited financial statements") to be prepared after April 30, 2021.
+At the time of this filing, the State Controller expects the State of California Annual Comprehensive Financial Report for the Fiscal Year Ended June 30, 2020 (the "2020 Annual Comprehensive Financial Report") to be released after June 30, 2021, and unaudited financial statements of the State of California (the "State") for the fiscal year ended June 30, 2020 ("2020 unaudited financial statements") to be prepared after April 30, 2021.
 When the 2020 Annual Comprehensive Financial Report is released, it will be available on the website of the State Controller and filed by the State Treasurer on the Electronic Municipal Market Access ("EMMA") website of the MSRB.
-If the 2020 unaudited financial statements are prepared, the State Treasurer expects that it will promptly file such unaudited financial statements on the EMMA website of the MSRB.
+If the 2020 unaudited financial statements on the EMMA website of the MSRB.